Carol Walnum, MA, LPC, Jungian Analyst

-Given the issues in our daily lives and or the biological and emotional pressures of the ongoing COVID period, therapy may be called for.
-The difficulties of this shared and continuing mass trauma can make our life problems heavier.
+Given the issues we face in our daily lives and the emotional pressures endured in the COVID period and after, therapy may be helpful to you.
+The variety of difficulties of this continuing mass trauma and world difficulties can make our life problems more difficult.

-Our therapy work is a process that reflects your interests, needs, and the social reality.
+Our therapy work is a process that reflects your interests, needs, and social reality.
 We work together with care and attention.
-More fully engaging with these challenging, oftentimes painful issues, as well as with ego's patterns, and with the unconscious psyche can result in growth and insight.
+More fully engaging with challenging, painful issues can result in growth and insight.

-With our work, a fuller way of living can become possible.
+With Jungian work, a fuller way of living can become possible.
+My practice is based on the interrelationship of body, soul, and mind.
 Adults and younger adults over 25 years are welcomed.
-My practice is based on the interrelationship of body, soul, and mind.

-Depression, anxiety, work-related stress/burnout or historic or current trauma, relationships, and life changes are central subjects of the practice.
+Depression, anxiety, work-related stress/burnout, historic or current trauma, relationships, and life changes are central subjects of the practice.
 BCBS and PacificSource insurance.
 Direct pay and out of network clients welcomed.

 Carol Walnum, Jungian Analyst

-During this difficult COVID period, the heart of our work is a therapeutic process that is organic for you.
+During these current and difficult periods, the heart of our work is a therapeutic process that is organic for you.

-My practice is based on the interrelationship of body, soul, and mind.
+My practice is holistic, integrating body, soul, and mind.
 Central subjects of the practice are depression, bereavement, anxiety, work-related stress or trauma, relationships, and life changes.
 BCBS and PacificSource insurance.
 Direct pay and out of network clients welcomed.